aminjalali-research/MRI-DICOM-BIDS-Analysis/EEG.md

 ----------

-NicVue .NPA (Patient Archive) Files:
+# NicVue .NPA Files:

-.NPA files are NicVue database archives of patient and study metadata used by older Nicolet systems.
+These files are patients' metadata used by older Nicolet systems.
 There is no publicly documented Python library for reading .NPA files directly, these are typically handled with Natus’s own applications.

-In practice, one would use the NicVue/NeuroWorks software to extract or export data from a NicVue database.
-For instance, Natus provided a Platform Migration Utility to migrate data from legacy NicVue systems into a NeuroWorks database
+Natus provided a Platform Migration Utility to migrate data from legacy NicVue systems into a NeuroWorks database [download.xltek.com](https://download.xltek.com/eeg/Software/Neuroworks/DOC-020491%20REV%2005%20-%20Platform%20Migration%20Utility%20User%20Guide.pdf#:~:text=from%20legacy%20source%20systems%20such,Database%20application%2C%20used%20with%20NeuroWorks).
-[download.xltek.com](https://download.xltek.com/eeg/Software/Neuroworks/DOC-020491%20REV%2005%20-%20Platform%20Migration%20Utility%20User%20Guide.pdf#:~:text=from%20legacy%20source%20systems%20such,Database%20application%2C%20used%20with%20NeuroWorks).

 In research contexts, the usual approach is to export EEG recordings to EDF via NicVue/NeuroWorks itself, rather than parse .NPA in code.
 (Notably, the Temple University Hospital EEG Corpus was originally in Natus proprietary format and was converted to EDF using NicVue software
 [par.nsf.gov](https://par.nsf.gov/servlets/purl/10199699#:~:text=,proprietary%20NicVue%20software%20tool).
-If you need information from NicVue .NPA files, you will likely use Natus’s tools or have the data migrated into a format like EDF or a SQL database, after which Python tools (as above) can be applied for further conversion and anonymization.

 ------
 Read EEG data from Natus Neuroworks systems: